gefercan2/touchDesigner_Arduino_exercises/README.md

 This exercise provides a solid foundation that introduces core concepts while creating something visually interesting.
 The skills you learn here will transfer to more complex projects like installations, VJ performances, or interactive exhibits.

-Would you like me to explain any particular aspect of Touch Designer in more detail?